cloudquery/cloudquery/website/pages/blog/migrating-from-v0-to-v1.md

 cloudquery sync config.yml
 ```

 In this case `config.yml` should contain at least one source and one destination config, each separated by a line containing three dashes (`---`).
+More about this in [Files and Directories](#files-and-directories).

 See `cloudquery sync --help` for more details, or check our [online reference](/docs/reference/cli/cloudquery_sync).